 Next, we cover how to track these different tenant agreements in QuickBooks and how these transactions will appear on the sales receipt, journal entries, Profit and Loss Statements, and the Balance Sheet.

 To record a rent reduction, you would first need to set up a “discount” type of account in your QuickBooks that will be a contra-income account.
-A contra-income account is created to allow you to see the full amount of rent, but the discounts as well.
+A contra-income account is created to allow you to see the full amount of rent and discounts.
 Consider calling it “Rent Reduction Covid 19.”

 In this example, rent for that unit was $1,000/month, and the discount that you agreed upon was $400.
 This is how you will record the sales receipt once you receive the rent payment.